Akankhya-Sahoo18/Resume/README.md

 Made My Resume using basic HTML and CSS.
+The webpage is responsive.